-Payment Card Industry Data Security Standards (PCI DSS) Requirements
+Data Security Standards (PCI DSS) Requirements

 Cardholder Data Received by Telephone

 Introduction

 PCI DSS regulations are there to protect both electronic and manual cardholder data where a Primary Account Number (PAN) is stored or processed.
 PCI DSS was introduced so that Card Issuers can ensure that the level of protection a merchant employs is sufficient to remove the risk of a security breach.